redox-os/book/src/porting-applications.md

 ### Redox forks

-It's possible that some not ported crate have a Redox fork with patches, you can search the crate name on the [Redox GitLab](https://gitlab.redox-os.org/), generally the Redox patches stay in the `redox` branch or `redox-version` branch that follow the crate version.
+It's possible that some not ported crate has a Redox fork with patches, you can search the crate name on the [Redox GitLab](https://gitlab.redox-os.org/), generally the Redox patches stay in the `redox` branch or `redox-version` branch that follow the crate version.

 To use this Redox fork on your Rust application, add this text on the end of the `Cargo.toml` in the application source code: